 For this recipe, you want a slightly dry, rich and creamy white wine that works well with cream sauces and chicken.
 Common wines that pair well are chablis, an older vintage with some golden oak flavor, chardonnay, viognier or a chenin blanc.

 This beautiful Chicken Chablis dinner is fantastic served over zucchini noodles and makes a great low carb option.
 I like to toss the zoodles in the wine sauce then plate and top with chicken.
 Drizzle a little sauce over all and savor that first bite of creamy, rich flavor.
+Enjoy!

 Chicken Chablis with Mushrooms is a quick and easy one pan dinner.
 Chicken breasts are sauteed in rich wine sauce for a delicious low carb weeknight meal.